OpenNebula/docs/source/installation_and_configuration/opennebula_services/scheduler/drs.rst

 Workload optimization is realized by migrating virtual machines across the hosts of a cluster.
 However, the migrations contribute to CPU, memory, and network usage, as well as to the energy consumption.
 A user can specify the migration policy, that is migration threshold, and constrain the number of allowed migrations.
 An aggressive migration strategy could involve a large number of migrations and worsen the overall performance in some cases.
 A conservative approach might miss some good opportunities to improve the state of the system or result in late migrations.

-By default, the migration threshold is [TODO: Finish this!].
+By default, the number of migrations is not limited, that is the migration threshold is ``-1``.

 To define the migration threshold from Sunstone, ... .